crd230/crd230.github.io/lab0.md

 rm(df1)
 ```

-The data frame object *df1* should have dissappeared from the Environment tab.
+The data frame object *df1* should have disappeared from the Environment tab.

 We've been talking about the values in vectors and data frames rather abstractly.
-In practice, values, vectors and data frames have specific meaning in the context of data analysis.
+In practice, values, vectors and data frames have specific meanings in the context of data analysis.
 Let's make things concrete.
 Take a look at this [website](https://ucr.fbi.gov/crime-in-the-u.s/2016/crime-in-the-u.s.-2016/tables/table-6/table-6-state-cuts/california.xls) showing crimes in California cities in 2016.
 Sacramento had 3,549 violent crime incidences.
 This is a data value (numeric!).
-The collection of violent crime counts for each city is a vector.
-The data frame has California cities as rows and the population, violent crime, homicide, and so on as columns.
+The collection of violent crime counts for each city is a vector (variable!).
+The data frame has California cities as rows (units of observations!) and the population, violent crime, homicide, and so on as columns (variables!).

 <div style="margin-bottom:25px;">
 </div>
 ###**Commands/Functions**
 \

 Let's take a step back and talk about functions (also known as commands).
-You execute many of your tasks in R using functions  We have already used a couple of functions above including `typeof()` and `colnames()`.
+You execute all of your tasks in R using functions.
+We have already used a couple of functions above including `typeof()` and `colnames()`.
 Every function in R will have the following basic format

-`functionName(arg1 = val1, arg2 = val2, and so on)`
+`functionName(arg1 = val1, arg2 = val2, ...)`

 In R, you type in the function's name and set a number of options or parameters within parentheses that are separated by commas.
 Some options **need** to be set by the user - i.e. the function will spit out an error because a required option is blank - whereas others can be set but are not required because there is a default value established.